 Kalalau Trail on the Na’Pali Coast, Kauai, Hawaii

-If you’re trying to beat the winter blues, why not make the leap and head to the Hawaiian Islands?
+If you’re trying to beat the winter blues that set in around January, why not make the leap and head to the Hawaiian Islands?
 Hawaii is popular year-round, but you’ll be dealing with fewer tourists if you visit in winter.
 We recommend heading to Kauai (The Garden Isle) and doing one of the many hikes along the coast.

 The Na’Pali Coast in particular is one of the most famous hikes in Hawaii.
 The Kalalau Trail takes you on a 3-day hike along rocky ridges with sweeping views of the Pacific Ocean.

 Big Bend National Park covers a large area in Southern Texas including the Chisos Mountains and Chihuahuan Desert.
 Winter is the ideal time to go backpacking in Big Bend since you’re likely to experience clear skies with daytime temperatures in the mid-70s or higher.

 There are plenty of overnight hiking trails around Boot Canyon, Emory Peak, and the South Rim, but keep in mind that a backcountry use permit is required.
 There are also plenty of half-day and day hikes if you’re thinking of visiting Big Bend for a weekend.